ashvi23/My-Malloc/readme.txt

 Extra Credit:
 - Metadata size: 2 Bytes
 The meta data was sorted in chars because the chars are guaranteed to be a single byte.
 We are using two chars to store all of the metadata (). we bit shifted and masked in order to store data.
-Since the memory array is 4096 bytes, we need a minimum of 12 bits (2^12=4096) to store the size. the 12 rightmost bits store the size bits and the left most bit is the in use bit. if the block hs been given to the user by malloc then the in use bit will be 1 else, if the block is free the in use bit is 0.
-Were using 16 bits however, we really only need 13 bits, however, the extra 3 bits that are wasted do not make much of a difference in terms of space usage. the 3 bits will take some time to add up to a significant amount of bytes.
+Since the memory array is 4096 bytes, we need a minimum of 12 bits (2^12=4096) to store the size.
+Since the key takes up 2 bytes and metadata blocks take up 2 bytes, the most we can allocate in one block is 4092, therefore, 2^12 fits our requirements in terms of bits.
+The 12 rightmost bits store the size bits and the left most bit is the in use bit.
+If the block has been given to the user by malloc then the in use bit will be 1 else, if the block is free the in use bit is 0.
+Were using 16 bits however, we really only need 13 bits, however, the extra 3 bits that are wasted do not make much of a difference in terms of space usage.
+The 3 bits will take some time to add up to a significant amount of bytes.
 Keeping the extra 3 bits help storing and accessing data easier because it makes up 2 blocks of the array.

 Metadata structure: | 1 000 1111| 11110000|
 					  ^     ^